Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Introduction

 Studies on IA then cold rolled medium Mn steels are relatively sparse compared to studies on cold rolled then IA steels.
 Sun \textit{et. al.} \cite{Sun2017} studied the cold rollability of high Si, $\delta$-ferrite containing medium Mn steels and found that brittle $\delta$-ferrite could lead to cracking during cold rolling but more importantly that the TWIP$+$TRIP effect greatly enhanced the amount of cold reduction without cracking as compared to another steel which only showed the TRIP effect.
 Wang \textit{et. al.} \cite{Wang2020} and Li \textit{et. al.} \cite{Li2017a} studied the effect of uniaxial pre-straining on the formation of L{\"u}ders type bands and concluded that pre-straining increases the dislocation density in the austenite, therefore delaying the onset of the TRIP effect which is known to cause the formation of L{\"u}ders type bands \cite{Zhang2017b}.
 Nevertheless the effect of cold rolling on subsequent tensile behaviour and how it may affect the TWIP$+$TRIP effect is relatively unknown.

 This study therefore aims to accomplish two points.
-First to develop a cost effective high strength medium Mn steel that exhibits the TWIP$+$TRIP effect through hot rolling and IA only.
+Firstly to develop a cost effective (in terms of alloying cost and a simplified processing route) high strength medium Mn steel that exhibits the TWIP$+$TRIP effect through hot rolling and IA only.
 Secondly, to investigate the effects of cold rolling (up to 20\% reduction) after IA on tensile behaviour.